Rental Property Landscaping: Who's Responsible in Florida?

 "Tenant keeps the yard nice" is not a clause.
 It's a wish.
 In a Florida county-court dispute, vague language loses — a judge can't enforce "nice."
 Here's what a real clause covers:

-3. The fine pass-through.
+- The fine pass-through.
 Add language making the tenant responsible for any HOA fine or code-enforcement penalty that results from their failure to maintain the yard.
-Statute 83.51(4) backs you up here — a landlord isn't liable for conditions caused by the tenant's own negligent act or omission, so the contract should put that cost where it belongs.
+Statute 83.51(4) backs you up here — a landlord isn't liable to the tenant for conditions caused by the tenant's own negligent act or omission, so the contract should put that cost where it belongs.
 It's the same statute-driven logic behind a written air conditioning repair obligation: in Florida, what's in writing is what holds.

-4. The carve-outs.
-Trees, large palms, and the irrigation system stay owner responsibilities.
-There's no statutory tenant duty to trim a tree, and a hazardous limb is a premises-liability problem that stays yours no matter what the lease says.
+- The carve-outs.
+Trees, large palms, and the irrigation system stay owner responsibilities — keep them yours, without exception.
+There's no statutory tenant duty to trim a tree, and liability for a hazardous limb doesn't reliably transfer with a lease clause; it tends to follow who knew about the hazard and who controlled the property, which on a rental is usually you.
 Don't hand a tenant a job that keeps your liability anyway.

 Should the landlord or the tenant handle lawn care?

-It depends on the property, but the honest answer is that the who matters less than the clause.
+It depends on the property — but the who matters less than the clause.
 Owner-provided lawn care is the safer call for HOA homes and remote owners; tenant-assigned care can work for a non-HOA home with a reliable, hands-on tenant.
 Either way, the lease is what protects you.

 If your rental is in an HOA, lean toward providing the service yourself.
-You control the schedule, you control the quality, and you're not gambling your $100-a-day fine exposure on whether a tenant remembers to mow.
-The same goes if you're an out-of-state or relocated owner who can't drive by and eyeball the yard — pay for the service, fold roughly $120 to $200 a month into the rent, and treat it as cheap insurance against a lien.
+You control the schedule, you control the quality, and you're not gambling a $1,000 aggregate fine exposure on whether a tenant remembers to mow.
+The same goes if you're an out-of-state or relocated owner who can't drive by and eyeball the yard — pay for the service, fold $145 to $220 a month into the rent, and treat it as cheap insurance against a lien.

 If the home isn't in an association and you've got a long-term tenant who genuinely wants to handle their own yard, assigning it can work fine — as long as the clause is tight and you verify the yard's condition at your periodic inspections.
 When you do provide the service, hire it deliberately; our guide to building a vendor network for a Florida rental covers how to find a lawn crew that shows up.
 A dependable yard service also keeps small problems off your maintenance plate — the same way a clear after-hours maintenance plan keeps a 2 a.m. call from becoming a crisis.